cosmos/cosmos-sdk/docs/architecture/adr-067-simulator-v2.md

 > describing facts.
 It should clearly explain the problem and motivation that the
 > proposal aims to resolve.
 > {context body}

-## Alternatives

-> This section describes alternative designs to the chosen design.
-This section
-> is important and if an adr does not have any alternatives then it should be
-> considered that the ADR was not thought through.

 ## Decision